-- · Arrive to the venue already changed and ready to play - After going to the toilet, thoroughly wash hands for a minimum of 20 seconds with soap or alcohol gel (minimum 60% ethanol or 70% isopropanol) - Minimal use of changing rooms - · No handshakes, high fives or other bodily contact - Social distancing rules apply if at levels 4 and 3 (currently 1 metre plus) - Strongly advise against carpooling to venues - · Avoid public transport where possible - Avoid touching high-contact surfaces such as door handles, benches, chairs, public computer keyboards etc.
+- · Arrive to the venue already changed and ready to play. - On arrival hands must ideally be washed with soap and water (As per hygiene guidelines) or hands sanitised. - After going to the toilet, thoroughly wash hands for a minimum of 20 seconds with soap or alcohol gel (minimum 60% ethanol or 70% isopropanol). - Minimal use of changing rooms. - No handshakes, high fives or other bodily contact. - · Social distancing rules apply if at levels 4 and 3 (currently 1 metre plus). - $\cdot\quad$ Strongly advise against carpooling to venues. - · Avoid public transport where possible. - Avoid touching high-contact surfaces such as door handles, benches, chairs, public computer keyboards etc.